The Joetsu Shinkansen connects Tokyo and Niigata, providing access to the ski resorts and hot springs (onsen) of the region.

 Toki Shinkansen

-The second category of train is the faster Toki Shinkansen, named for the rare Japanese crested ibis, operate between Tokyo Station and Niigata Station.
+The second category of train is the faster Toki Shinkansen, named for the rare Japanese crested ibis, that operates between Tokyo Station and Niigata Station.

 Joetsu timetable